 You can read David Raab’s review of Selligent here.
 David also wrote a whitepaper for the company in the meantime.

-Since March it also has an internal Social CRM and in April it struck a deal with data provide Trendiction to braden the range of data sources.
+Since March, Engagor, also has an internal Social CRM and in April it struck a deal with data provide Trendiction to braden the range of data sources.

-Funny that several years ago I introduced some US companies that just started, such as SpredFast, to the local market over here and now I’m doing the opposite.
+Funny that several years ago I introduced some US companies that just started, such as SpredFast in 2010, to the local market over here and now I’m doing the opposite.
 Go Belgium (in case you wonder where it is: think Brussels).

 Update: Engagor has been acquired by US-based Clarabridge a few years (2015) after this post was originally published on our Social Email Marketing blog (we’re integrating all of our blogs).